Interplay of spin orbit interaction and Andreev reflection in proximized quantum dots: Currents and Transmission

 Let us focus on the zero-energy state, appearing in the spectral density (in Fig.~\ref{Fspectral}) which corresponds to the Majorana quasiparticles spatially separated on different quantum dots [see Eq.~(\ref{GFAM})].
 Fig.~\ref{transm1}c shows the transmission coefficient at such {\em sweet spot}, revealing the zero-energy enhancement of $T_{LR}(\omega=0)\approx1$.
 Moreover, we observe clear evidence for the duality

 where $t_{so}=\Delta_{12}\equiv q$ and $\epsilon_1=\epsilon_2=0$.
 Here, we have performed the spectral decomposition in order to show the contribution of each pole.
 This result means that the indirect transport between the normal L and R-electrodes for the symmetric bias is fully equivalent to the transport of entangled electrons in the CPS configuration.
-This case shows how prefect interplay the spin-orbit coupling and the crossed Andreev reflections enhances the transmission at zero voltage $V\rightarrow 0$ \cite{Prada2020, Danon2020,Pan2021}.
-In what follows, we show in the strong coupling limit $\gamma$ these features are destroyed by interference and dissipation processes.
+This case shows how prefect interplay {SFH} and CAR enhances the transmission at zero voltage $V\rightarrow 0$ \cite{Prada2020, Danon2020,Pan2021}.
+In what follows, we show in the strong coupling limit $\gamma$ that these features are destroyed by interference and dissipation processes.

-In contrast to the spectral density, the transmission peaks are not Lorentzian and there is no simple line-shape of the resonances.
+In contrast to the spectral density, the transmission peaks are not Lorentzian, and there is no simple line shape of the resonances.
 In general, $T_{LR}$ is distinct from $T_S$ because they are affected by different quantum interference processes.
-This is particularly evident for the stronger coupling $\gamma$ presented in Fig.~\ref{transm2}a-c, where the spin-orbit coupling dominates over the crossed Andreev reflections $t_{so}=2\Delta_{12}$ (for comparison see Fig.\ref{forder} and the discussion in Sec. \ref{equilibrium}).
+This is particularly evident for the stronger coupling $\gamma$ presented in Fig.~\ref{transm2}a-c, where {SFH} dominates over CAR $t_{so}=2\Delta_{12}$ (for comparison see Fig.\ref{forder} and the discussion in Sec. \ref{equilibrium}).
 In this strong coupling case, the transmittance $T_{LR}$ is strongly enhanced in a central part of the plot, whereas $T_{S}$ is far less sensitive to $\gamma$.

 Figures \ref{transm2}d-f present the transmissions for various values of $\epsilon$.
-This parameter shifts the energy levels of quantum dots, where the superconducting order parameter weakens (see Fig.\ref{forder}).
+This parameter shifts the energy levels of quantum dots, where the CAR order parameter weakens (see Fig.\ref{forder}).
 Such influence is well noticeable in the plot of $T_{S}$, while $T_{LR}$ is much less affected.
 In particular, at $\epsilon=1$ there appears the quasiparticle state, responsible for the crossover behavior presented in Fig.~\ref{forder}.
+In this case one can notice the zero-energy state, however, it does not refer to the true Majorana state because particle-hole symmetry is missing (this important criterion has been also stressed in Ref.~\cite{Luethi2024}).
+Moreover, the transmission coefficients $T_{LR}$ and $T_S$ are quite different, indicating the low electron entanglement.